 By 1924 the A. Fuente brand was incorporated, and had expanded to employ 500 workers.
 Unfortunately, Arturo Sr.’s success was abruptly halted when a devastating fire destroyed the factory.
 Production of Arturo Fuente cigars would not resume for another 22 years.

 In 1946, after the poor economical climates of World War II and the Great Depression had abated, Fuente finally found himself in a position to resurrect his once-flourishing cigar brand.
 He began to do so by adding a few rolling tables to the 160 square foot back porch of his Ybor City home.
-It was from this location that he, with the help of his wife and children, began to re-establish the Arturo Fuente cigar brand in Tampa.
+It was from this location that he, with the help of his wife and children, began to re-establish Arturo Fuente cigars in Tampa.
 By the mid-1950s he had expanded operations significantly, having established distributors in Miami and Manhattan.

 Arturo sold the business in 1958 to his son Carlos, who soon seized the opportunity to introduce cigar smokers to cigars that were legal in the U.S. following the Cuban Embargo in 1962.
 The cigars Carlos produced during this period were blended using leaves from Puerto Rico and Colombia in efforts to create cigars that would appeal to smokers who had developed a taste for Habanos.